-- To comply with standard operating procedures in relation to evidential, non-evidential and other private property. - To notify the Chief Constable's Joint Chief Finance Officer immediately in the case of loss or diminution in value of such property.
+- To comply with standard operating procedures in relation to evidential, non-evidential and other private property. - To notify the Joint Chief Finance Officer immediately in the case of loss or diminution in value of such property.

 C13 Gifts, Loans and Sponsorship Policy